amador22cc/osticket-prereqs/README.md

 <br />
 <img

-tTo open OSTicket, return to PHP.
+To open OSTicket, return to PHP.
 On the left-hand side, click the drop-down bar label OSTicket, then open Bowers 80*.
 Afterwares login with your selected username and password. which will allow you access to an admission page on OSTicket.